-1. "Shutting down the server" on page 125
+- 1. "Shutting down the server" on page 91 - 2.
+"Starting up the server" on page 81

 Migrating from a previous release

 If you use a previous release of ADI and want to migrate all of its data, you must follow the migration steps described in this section instead of the other installation scenarios.